 For generations, the people of the City of Ember have flourished in an amazing world of glittering lights.
-But Ember's once powerful generator is failing ... and the great lamps that illuminate the city are starting to flicker.
+But Ember's once powerful generator is failing and the great lamps that illuminate the city are starting to flicker.

 When mankind is about to come to an end, a group of scientists decide to create and populate a city deep underground.
-The city of Ember is to last for 200 years after which its inhabitants are to retrieve from a strong box instructions to return to the surface.
-Over time however, the message is lost and life in Ember is rapidly deteriorating.
+The City of Ember is to last for two hundred years, after which its inhabitants are to retrieve from a strong box instructions to return to the surface.
+Over time, however, the message is lost and life in Ember is rapidly deteriorating.
 Their power supply is failing and food is being rationed.
-It's left to two young adults to unearth the secret of Ember and to lead the way out.Written by
+It's left to two young teens to unearth the secret of Ember and to lead the way out.Written by

 [...]
 See more »

 45 of 63 people found this review helpful.